Alien777/sensor-app/README.md

 * Support I2C
 * Support SPI
 * Dynamic OTA firmware update
-* Create a layout and mechanism for managing flow for devices and sensors
+* ~~Create a layout and mechanism for managing flow for devices and sensors~~
-* Add the possibility to upload firmware to the GUI
+* Add the possibility to upload firmware from the GUI
 * Add a panel to the GUI to read logs from a connected device via USB
 * Create a flow mechanism for devices and sensors